Do Open Houses Really Help Sell Your Home? 7 Reasons They Don’t

 Benefits of Private Showings Include:

-Buyers have time to ask questions and imagine living there
+- Buyers have time to ask questions and spend more time evaluating the home without distractions

 When it comes to open house vs private showing, the latter almost always results in stronger offers.